dionnecargy/PvSeroApp/README.md

 >[!NOTE]
 >How do I name my raw luminex files?

-Please name them with the folowing convention with `plate1` (other characters and capitalisations are OPTIONAL).
+Please name them with the following convention with `plate1` (other characters and capitalisations are OPTIONAL).
 The important part is that the labels correspond to the plate layout files as indicated in the next Question!
 - If you're using .xlsx files:
 ```
 luminexfile_plate1.xlsx